vikram42003/bookit-experiences-and-slots/README.md

 A modern fullstack booking platform for travel experiences built with **Next.js 15**, **TypeScript**, **TailwindCSS**, and **Shadcn**.

-This project was built as an internship screening assignment for Highway Delite

 ## Live

 - **Live App**: https://bookit-experiences-and-slots.vercel.app/